SynthstromAudible/DelugeFirmware/docs/community_features.md

 	* When On, the Delete Unused Kit Rows shortcut (hold "KIT" then "SHIFT" + "SAVE/DELETE") is enabled.
 * Alternative Golden Knob Delay Params
 	* When On, it changes the behaviour of the Mod Encoder button action from the default (PingPong and Type) to the alternative params (SyncType and SyncLevel).
+* Stutter Rate Quantize
+	* When On, the ability to set the stutterer effect to be quantized to 4th, 8th, 16th, 32nd, and 64th rate when selecting it is enabled.
 * Automation (AUTO)
 	* Interpolation
 		* When On, Interpolation is on by default in the Automation Instrument Clip View.